civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 7.1

-  **(1)** Every person or entity referred to in section 5 that is required to make a disclosure under section 83.1 of the `Criminal Code` or under section 8 of the `Regulations Implementing the United Nations Resolutions on the Suppression of Terrorism` shall report to the Centre in **accordance with** the **regulations**.
+  **(1)** Every person or entity referred to in section 5 that is required to make a disclosure under section 83.1 of the `Criminal Code` or under section 8 of the `Regulations Implementing the United Nations Resolutions on the Suppression of Terrorism` shall report to the Centre in accordance with the regulations.

 ### Section 412